An Auctioneer's Lot

 “Come on, let’s go in and have our dinner”

-Back up the muddy lane we troop, his flashlight held not so high this time.
-Sure I felt for the man, the truth of the situation had definitely hit.
+Back up the muddy lane, his flashlight held not so high this time.
+Sure, I felt for the man, the truth of the situation had definitely hit.
 But what more could I do, it is what it is.

 He sits.
 I sit.
 He waits.
 I wait.
 Slowly the man begins to calm.
 Softens, melds, rests into the chair with a serenity I haven’t seen all day.
 A different man now sits across from me.
 And there we continue to sit.
 Waiting.
 The fine food not four feet away, teasing.
 Not my house, nothing for it but to wait.
 And salivate.
 My eyes wander to an ancient pine dresser, crooked with age leaning against the far kitchen wall.
 Top shelf.
 Something.
 I point, look to him.